 If you like old masters, pop into the Hospital de los Venerables.
 The pretty baroque building was founded in 1675.
 Now, it's a museum with a few carefully guarded masterpieces by Zurburan, Murillo, and Velasquez.
 And some gorgeous ceilings.

-Day 2 PM: Real Alcazar Palace and Gardens
+Day 2 PM: Royal Alcazar Palace and Gardens

 The Alcázar is one of the world's greatest cultural treasures, a centuries old complex of palaces and fortifications, lovely courtyards, and extensive gardens bursting with orange, purple, and green colors.
 You cannot help but feel catapulted back in time.